SoftmedTanzania/thscp-mediator-muse/README.md

             {
               "param": "destinationPath",
               "displayName": "Destination Path",
-              "description": "The destination path for receiving data from the HIM. eg /hdr", "type": "string"
+              "description": "The destination path for receiving responseData from the HIM. eg /hdr", "type": "string"
             },
             {